Standing Ovation (film): Release

+Standing Ovation premiered at Universal CityWalk, which was attended by associate producer James Brolin as well as Barbra Streisand and Josh Brolin.
+After the film's opening, the cast of Standing Ovation performed a concert raising $60,000 for the children of the Ranfurly Home Orphanage in The Bahamas.

 Reception

 Critical response

 The film was panned by mainstream critics.
 On Rotten Tomatoes the film has 6% rating based on reviews from 17 critics.
 On Metacritic it has a score of 22 based on 6 reviews, indicating "Generally unfavorable reviews".
 Joe Leydon of Variety magazine called it "at once annoyingly hyper and underwhelmingly dull."
 Mick LaSalle of the San Francisco Chronicle said "Standing Ovation is an innovative film in the sense that every minute or so it comes up with a different way of being annoying."
 Gary Thompson of Philadelphia Daily News said "Standing Ovation will have its work cut out for it at the viciously competitive box office, but the film may serve as a springboard for the eager and able talent on display."
-The Last Airbender and Standing Ovation appear on the Worst of 2010 movie list by Ain’t It Cool News.
+The Last Airbender and Standing Ovation appeared on the "Worst of 2010" movie list by Ain’t It Cool News.
 Chris Hewitt of the St. Paul Pioneer Press said that he "had never heard of the people in Standing Ovation and I hope to never hear of any of them again."
-On August 20, 2015, CraveOnline declared the film the 37th Worst Movie of the Decade (So Far).
+On August 20, 2015, CraveOnline declared the film the 37th "Worst Movie of the Decade (So Far)".

 Standing Ovation received mixed reviews from family-centric critics.
 The Dove Foundation reviewed the film and gave it their Dove Seal of Approval for the family audience.
-Dove said " This is a comical musical about a group of young singers and dancers as they try to make their dreams come true.
+Dove said "This is a comical musical about a group of young singers and dancers as they try to make their dreams come true.
 It’s an upbeat film geared towards the tween set."
 Roger Moore in Paradise Post said "Director Stewart Raffill (The New Swiss Family Robinson) is an old pro who at least makes the laughs work."
-Scholastic News Magazine Kids Press Corps said "Standing Ovation is a rocking and colorful movie about musical competitions, friendship, loyalty, and dreams—BIG DREAMS!"
+Scholastic News Kids Press Corps said "Standing Ovation is a rocking and colorful movie about musical competitions, friendship, loyalty, and dreams—BIG DREAMS!"